greenelab/deep-review/manuscript.md

 possible with electronic health records.
 For example, features learned from the electronic health record for one type of clinical test (e.g. a decrease over time in a lab value) may transfer across phenotypes.

-Methods to accomplish more with little high-quality labeled data are also being applied in other domains and may also be adapted to this challenge, e.g. data programming [@5Il3kN32].
+Methods to accomplish more with little high-quality labeled data arose in other domains and may also be adapted to this challenge, e.g. data programming [@5Il3kN32].
 In data programming, noisy automated labeling functions are integrated.

-Numerous writers have described data as the new oil [@6fE0Vrba;
-@o8mib4CN].
+Numerous commentators have described data as the new oil [@6fE0Vrba; @o8mib4CN].
-The idea behind this metaphor is that data are available in large quantities, valuable once refined, and the underlying resource that will enable a data-driven revolution in how work is done.
-Contrasting with this perspective, Ratner, Bach, and Ré described labeled training data as "The _New_ New Oil" [@hfcf5Hmi].
+The idea behind this metaphor is that data are available in large quantities, valuable once refined, and this underlying resource  will enable a data-driven revolution in how work is done.
+Contrasting with this perspective, Ratner, Bach, and Ré described labeled training data, instead of data, as "The _New_ New Oil" [@hfcf5Hmi].
 In this framing, data are abundant and not a scarce resource.
 Instead, new approaches to solving problems arise when labeled training data become sufficient to enable